canonical/certification-docs/Self-Test_Guide-16.04.rst

 ---------------------

 The testing process should be straightforward and complete without issue.
-Should you encounter issues during testing, please contact your account manager.
+Should you encounter problems during testing, please contact your account manager.
 Be sure to save the ``~/.local/share/plainbox`` and ``~/.cache/plainbox`` directory trees as they will contain logs and other data that will help the Server Certification Team determine if the issue is